VortexAcherontic/MicroOS/README.md

 What you probably want to do is the following:
 1) Open Terminal
 2) `sudo tranactional-update -c shell`
-3) `zypper in skanlite snae-backends` for KDE or `zypper in simple-scan sane-backends` for Gnome
+3) `zypper in skanlite sane-backends` for KDE or `zypper in simple-scan sane-backends` for Gnome
 4) `vim /etc/sane.d/dll.conf`
 5) Uncommend the line: `#escl`
     * Press: `Insert`